KSFB

 KSFB (1260 AM) is a radio station licensed to San Francisco, California.
 It broadcasts Relevant Radio, a Roman Catholic radio format, to the San Francisco Bay Area of the United States.
-It was previously known as KYA (AM) until 1983, and KOIT (AM) and KXLR after that.
+It was previously known as KYA until 1983, and KOIT and KXLR after that.

 The AM station was a simulcast of the former sister station KOIT-FM, and unlike that station, continued to be owned by Bonneville International until February 1, 2008, when it was officially sold to IHR Educational Broadcasting.